 Mini-Split vs. Gas Furnace

-Choosing between a mini-split system and a gas furnace depends on a variety of factors including the climate in your city, home size, energy efficiency needs and budget.
+Choosing between a mini-split system and a gas furnace depends on an assortment of factors such as the climate in your city, home size, energy efficiency needs and how much you plan on spending.

 Mini-Split vs. Heat Pump